Creating a Document

 Content Nodes

-- content: The actual content of the node
+- content: The actual text content of the node

 - children: Child nodes in the hierarchy